sveltia/sveltia-cms/README.md

 - You can hide the preview of a specific field with `preview: false`.
 - Fields with validation errors are automatically expanded if they are part of nested, collapsed objects[^40].
 - When you click on a field in the Preview pane, the corresponding field in the Editor pane is highlighted.
 It will be automatically expanded if collapsed[^41].
+- A long validation error message is displayed in full, without being hidden behind the field label[^59].

 ### Better data output